albincorreya/PerceptualSoundBrowser/README.md

 * You need to have a installed version of Cycling74 [Max 7](https://cycling74.com/products/max) (7.3.1 atleast) in order to use the system.
    You can download the latest version from [here](https://cycling74.com/downloads)

 PS : Tested only with Mac OSX platform (Yosemite 10.10.5 and above).
-It should be working as normal in windows platform as well (never tested though).
+For windows, you have to build the binary from source using Max.

 ## Setup